Heiligenroth: Economy and infrastructure

-The community lies in the Westerwald south of the A 3, right near the Montabaur interchange.
+The community lies in the Westerwald and in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 411 and is connected to the local bus network, also it is located close to the A 3, right near the Montabaur interchange.
 The community's industrial park is separated from the main centre by this Autobahn, lying to its north.
 While the Cologne-Frankfurt high-speed rail line was being built, the community was also shielded by a noise barrier.

-The nearest train station is in Ruppach-Goldhausen at the Lower Westerwald railway (RB29).
+The nearest train station is in Ruppach-Goldhausen at the Lower Westerwald railway (RB29), this line also passes the industrial area of Heiligenroth very close, although there is no train stop yet.

 The so-called industrial park (Industriegebiet) busies itself mainly in supplying the area with various service and shopping facilities such as supermarkets, a building centre, a furniture warehouse and filling stationss.
 There are also production businesses there.

 Among public institutions there are one kindergarten, a fire brigade, playgrounds, a sporting ground with clubhouse and a beach volleyball court, a parochial centre, the Vogelsanghalle (“Birdsong Hall”) with a bowling alley for major events, the community administration with a youth centre, four tennis courts and a clubhouse, and a Catholic parish church.